wariskhan1/Software-Engineering-Coursework/CODE_OF_CONDUCT.md

 * **Equality**  - Everyone in the team is equal and no one has more say over another.

 * **Meetings** - All group meetings should be face to face preferably.
-The frequency of meetings is two times per week.
-One in class during Tueday 3:00pm GMT until 4:00pm GMT and second meeting will be held after class as long it required (Wednesdays).
+The frequency of meetings is three times per week.
+    The meeting times will be held on :

+    Monday (2:00pm - 3:00pm)

+    Wednesday (2:00pm - 3:15pm)

+    Friday (5pm - 6pm)

 In the case of a member not attending the meeting without reason you are to buy a coffee for everyone in the team.
 Justifications are allowed.
 If more extra meetings are needed during the week, this can be done online during a time when each member is free.

-* **Problems** - In case of serious problems in the team, report it to staff (Dr. Tehrani).
+* **Problems** - In case of serious problems within the team, report it to staff (Dr. Tehrani).

 * **Authorship** - Bring student ID to verify authorship of work in the project and to record attendance.